elvendor/imgjss/README.md

 @img('img/logo.png', ['alt' => 'Alternative text', 'class' => 'brand-logo'])
 ```

-Fourth parameter is for including asset from secure location, e.g. `https://...`.
+Fourth parameter is for including asset from secure location of your website, e.g. `https://...`.
+Its `false` by default.

 And lastly, please notice that package throws Not Found Exception when asset doesn't exist.

 ## Requirements

-- PHP >= 5.4.0
+- PHP >= 5.4
-- Laravel >= 4.1
+- Laravel >= 4.2

 ## Installation